michalis0/BigScaleAnalytics/week11/readme.md

 ### A neural network for the "spiral" dataset

 On the Playground, under classification problems, you will find a dataset where the data points form a spiral.
 Try to adjust the parameters of the neural network in order to predict the classes with minimal loss.

+### Building a regression model in Pytorch

+In this exrecise you will build a regression model with 3 hidden layers in pytorch and compare it with a single layer network.
+Also you will be able to compare Adam optimizer with SGD.